NLnetLabs/rpki-doc/source/rpki/introduction.rst

 As illustrated, the IANA has the authoritative registration of `IPv4 <https://www.iana.org/assignments/ipv4-address-space/ipv4-address-space.xhtml>`_, `IPv6 <https://www.iana.org/assignments/ipv6-unicast-address-assignments/ipv6-unicast-address-assignments.xhtml>`_ and `AS number <https://www.iana.org/assignments/as-numbers/as-numbers.xhtml>`_ resources that are allocated to the five RIRs.
 Each RIR `registers <https://www.nro.net/about/rirs/statistics/>`_ authoritative information on the allocations to NIRs and LIRs, and lastly, LIRs record to which End User organisation they assigned resources.

 In RPKI, resource certificates attest to the allocation by the issuer of IP addresses or AS numbers to the subject.
 As a result, the certificate hierarchy in RPKI follows the same structure as the Internet number resource allocation hierarchy, with the exception of the IANA level.
-At this time, IANA does not operate a single root certificate authority (CA).
 Instead, the five RIRs each run a root CA with a trust anchor from which a chain of trust for the resources they each manage is derived.

 .. figure:: img/rpki-trust-chain.*
     :align: center